mnot/I-D/uri-get-off-my-lawn/draft.md

 --- abstract

-It is sometimes attractive to specify a particular structure for URIs (or parts thereof) to add support for a new feature, application or facility.
-This document provides guidelines to avoid the usurpation of the URI owner's rights in standards (sometimes called "URI Squatting").
+Sometimes, it is attractive to add features to protocols or applications by specifying a particular structure for URIs (or parts thereof).
+This document cautions against this practice in standards (sometimes called "URI Squatting").

 --- middle